bernie-skipole/acremscope/docs/index.md

 python3 make_planets.py

-This could take some time, and will create the database planets.db
+This could take some time, and will create the sqlite database planets.db

 ## Edit the acremscope web service

 As user bernard

-Edit the file /home/bernard/www/acremscope_packages/cfg.py to have the correct database ip, usernames passwords.
+Edit the file /home/bernard/www/acremscope_packages/cfg.py to have the correct postgresql database ip, usernames passwords.

-In particular set the line in the _CONFIG directory:
+In particular set the 'postgresql_ip' line in the _CONFIG directory to the ip address of the postgresql server/container, in my case this is:

 postgresql_ip : 10.105.192.252

-This informs the web service how to connect to these servers.
+This informs the web service how to connect to the postgresql database which holds user and session data.

 Edit the file /home/bernard/www/astrodata/metoffice.py to contain the correct met office api keys, so the file can download weather data.